Articles

 • 100 orders / month

 That's before Shopify's subscription.
 That's before a wholesale app.
-And it's more than four times the cost of an entire Wholesale Handler subscription, paid to a payment processor that wholesale orders don't actually need - because wholesale orders should be invoiced on terms, not paid at checkout.
+And it's a payment-processor cost wholesale orders don't actually need - because wholesale orders should be invoiced on terms, not paid at checkout.

 The wholesale gap